sandhyamatheswaran/NOSQL_COLUMNFAMILY/README.md

               ->orderid
               ->paymenttype represents online payment including gpay,paytm and cash on delivery as cod.

-    The "administrator" table contains the informations about the persons who manages the ordering system of the restaurant.The following are the attributes in the administrator table:
+    The"administrator"table contains the informations about the persons who manages the ordering system of the restaurant.
+    The following are the attributes in the administrator table:

               ->adminid represents administrator id.
               ->name represents administrator name.